 Honourable Members: Children in the Eastern Cape, especially those between the age cohort of 0-18 years face many challenges that have a significant impact on their growth and development.
-These obstacles include, but are not limited to, child poverty, poor nutrition, child abuse, and neglect.
-This calls for the department and its partners to implement an effective system of developmental childcare and protection that addresses challenges that impact families' ability to raise and protect children.
+These challenges include, but are not limited to, child poverty, poor nutrition, child abuse, and neglect.
+This therefore, sounds a clarion call to our government and stakeholders to implement an effective system of developmental childcare and protection, that addresses challenges which impact on families' ability to raise and protect children.